revault/practical-revault/messages.md

 #### `get_spend_tx`

-Sent by a watchtower to the synchronisation server after an unvault event to learn about the spend transaction.
+Sent by a watchtower to the coordinator after an unvault event to learn about the spend transaction.

 ```json